Dopezapha/sorting_algorithms/README.md

 Project on Sorting Algorithms in C
-The project was done by Nwaneri Chukwudi and Oladele Favour
+The project was done by Nwaneri Chukwudi and Oladele Favour F.